Your Information and Your Rights

 Consent and objections – do I need to give my consent?

 The GDPR sets a high a standard for consent.
 Consent means offering people genuine choice and control over how their data is used.
-When consent is used properly, it helps you build trust; however consent is only one potential lawful basis for processing information.
+When consent is used properly, it helps to build trust; however consent is only one potential lawful basis for processing information.
 Therefore Quarriers may not need to seek your explicit consent for every instance of processing and sharing your information, on the condition that the processing is carried out in accordance with this notice.
 Quarriers will contact you if we are required to share information for any other purpose which is not mentioned within this notice.
 Your consent will be documented within your support plan.

 What will happen if I withhold my consent or raise an objection?

 You have the right to write to withdraw your consent at any time for any particular instance of processing, provided consent is the legal basis for the processing.
-Please contact your project directly for further information and to raise your objection.
+Please contact your service directly for further information and to raise your objection.

 Sharing of electronic support records: